C242-PS210-Sampahku/ML/README.md

 1. Load the pre-trained model (`model.h5`).
 2. Preprocess your images to match the input requirements of the model (`(224x224)` pixels, normalized).
 3. Use the model's `predict` method to classify new images.

+To use this model with .bin and .json file, follow these steps:
+1. Load the model architecture from `.json` file and weights from `.bin` file.
+2. Resize image to `224x224` pixels and normalize pixel values to be in the range `[0, 1]`.
+3. Use the model’s `predict` method to classify preprocessed images.

 For more detailed instructions, please refer to the code and comments provided in the repository.